An Ultimate Guide to FPGA - FPGA Board Design

 2. Some interfaces need clear master documentation for the interface between the top-level pins of the FPGA and the rest of the board, and at the connector interface among the boards.

-At these places the pin locations, if internal or external net names get swapped or mismatched, this may lead to a failed PCB design.
+At these places the pin locations, if internal or external net names get swapped or mismatched, may lead to a failed PCB design.

 3. An interface table is used to keep the interface in control and error-free.